5T33Z0/Clover-Crate/RtVariables/README.md

 **NOTES**:

 - In most cases you don't have to change anything here.
 But if you do, you should exactly know what you are doing and why!
-You can also change these flags from the Options menu in the Bootloader GUI (Options > System Parameters > bootargs > Flags).
+You can also change these flags from the Options menu in the Bootloader GUI (Options/System Parameters/bootargs/Flags).
 But in this case the applied settings are only applied temporary for the next boot.
-- The Clover menu contains 2 additional entries: "Lugin UI" and "Install UI".
+- The Clover menu contains 2 additional entries: "Login UI" and "Install UI".
 They don't have a hex value assigned to them so you can't add them to the bitmask.
 - My [Clover Calcs](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) spreadsheet contains a calculator to calculate your own bitmask (usually not required).

 ## CsrActiveConfig